LingQ Review 2025:Ultimate Language Learning Tool?

 This is a simple card game in which the word in French appears on the one hand as follows:

-You can change the configuration to invert the memory cards so that the English version is displayed and you have done this.
+You can change the configuration to invert the memory cards so that the English version is displayed.
+You have done this.
 Guess the French translation.

-Memory cards remind me to use one of my favorite language tools, Anki.
-The advantage is that in the LingQ system, the creation of memory cards is much faster than with Anki.
+Memory cards remind me to use one of my favourite language tools, Anki.
+The advantage is that the creation of memory cards is much faster in the LingQ system than with Anki.
 Memory cards are automatically created in LingQ if you tell LingQ in one of the lessons that you do not know a word.

 with the Lock to create a sentence in your target language from a selection of words as follows: